Healthiest Baby Puffs Guide – 2023

-For better or worse, Cheerios have long been a popular first finger food for babies; their size and shape make them a perfect tool for new eaters eager to practice the emerging pincer grasp.
+For better or worse, Cheerios were forever a popular first finger food for babies.
+Their size and shape make them a perfect tool for new eaters eager to practice the emerging pincer grasp.
 Sometime around the beginning of the twenty-first century, some genius invented the baby “puff,” and then an even bigger genius made an organic variety, another genius threw in some veggie powders, and boom: a whole generation of kids will never hold a Cheerio between thumb and forefinger.
+(Related: Healthiest Cereal Brands.)

-While we all know that Cheerios aren’t nearly as healthful as they claim to be, we are hopeful about puffs.
-Might they be the miracle food all parents yearn for—portable and mess-free, appealing to young eaters, AND full of vegetables, whole grains, and nutrients?
-Like most convenient parenting choices, puffs are, heartbreakingly, too good to be true.
+While we knew that Cheerios aren’t nearly as healthful as they claim to be, we were hopeful about organic baby puffs.
+Might puffs be the miracle food all parents yearn for—portable and mess-free, appealing to young eaters, AND full of vegetables, whole grains, and nutrients?

-White grains: Many puffs are made of mostly white rice or other non-whole grains.
-Opt for varieties whose first few ingredients are whole grain flours or at least brown rice flour, although even organic brown rice often contains high levels arsenic so should be limited.
+White Grains: Many puffs are made of mostly white rice (see above) or other non-whole grains.
+Opt for varieties whose first few ingredients are whole grain ingredients.

 Lecithin.
 Puffs often contain lecithin made from either soy or sunflower seeds.
 Hexane (a petroleum-based neurotoxin and air pollutant that carries a Skin Deep score of 9) is commonly used to separate vegetable oil from seeds, including soybeans and sunflower seeds.
 Lecithins of all kinds should be avoided unless they are organic, which means they are entirely free of hexane residue.
 For this and other reasons, always choose organic puffs.